 - Unsubsidized Direct Stafford Loans (other than PLUS loans). - 2.
 Subsidized Direct Stafford Loans. - 3.
 Federal Perkins Loans (if applicable). - 4.
 Direct PLUS Loans. - 5.
-Federal Pell Grants for which a return of funds is required. - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required. - Loan amounts are returned in accordance with the terms of the promissory note. - Unearned federal grant amounts to be returned by the student will be reduced by 50%.
+Federal Pell Grants for which a return of funds is required. - 6.
+Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.